-Chef Christopher Rodriques began his culinary training here at BCC and continued it at Johnson & Wales University in Providence.
+Chef Christopher Rodriques began his culinary training here at Bristol and continued it at Johnson & Wales University in Providence.
 While working as an Executive Chef for FAME, Chris started his personal chef and catering business.
 Eventually, his goal is to own his own restaurant.

 Chris came to ACE to seek help with a business plan and a way to get his name noticed.
 He had an idea that if he established himself as the “go-to” guy for great catering, his fans would follow him once he started his brick and mortar restaurant.
 He has approached his business venture with the same careful planning he uses in his cooking.
 However, he felt he lacked the business experience he needed to put his plan down on paper in a cohesive and professional manner.